olopost/windows-utils/README.md

 1. Install [X410](https://x410.dev/)
 2. Configure wsl2 [Installation guide](https://docs.microsoft.com/fr-fr/windows/wsl/install-win10)

-3. Copy the emacs.sh file in ~/bin/
+3. Copy the emacs.sh file in ~/bin/ in WSL environment (Ubuntu or other)

+!!!
+Note

+    If you edit the script you can change keyboard layout and compose key or another option you want

 #### How to launch